Impact

 The Maasai’s traditional herding practices have made them East Africa’s most famous pastoralists.
 But because of periods of serious drought in recent years, and the unpredictable weather in the changing climate, new approaches are essential.

-Climate change is already here for rain-based livestock-based economies like the one for pastoralists in the plains of northern Tanzania.
+Climate change is already here for rain-based livestock-based economies including ones affecting pastoralists in the plains of northern Tanzania.
 There will continue to be some seasons with plenty of rain and grass when traditional livestock practices will still function for the people.
 But it is important to expand flexible solutions for economic and social survival and to keep pastoralists from resorting to moving to urban slums.

 The International Collaborative feedlot provides a model of the flexibility required.
 It demonstrates how to care for cattle with purchased hay and food supplements when weather conditions require it.